Is Metformin More Than Just a Diabetes Treatment?

 Metformin may promote weight loss, but its use is best reserved for a select population.

-A review published in Current Obesity Reports stated that it suppresses the appetite and may also increase the abundance of bacterial strains in the gut microbiome, an effect associated with healthier weight.
-However, research on the weight-loss effects of metformin shows either modest improvement or inconsistent results.
-Consequently, the FDA has not approved the medication for obesity.
+A review published in Current Obesity Reports stated that metformin suppresses the appetite and may also increase the abundance of bacterial strains in the gut microbiome, an effect associated with healthier weight.
+However, research on the weight loss effects of metformin shows either modest improvement or inconsistent results.
+Consequently, the Food and Drug Administration has not approved the medication for obesity.

 Dr. Michael Lahey, a physician specializing in metabolic health and weight management at My Weight Loss Partner, told The Epoch Times via email that although some research shows metformin might promote weight loss, it is not an anti-obesity medication.